-VCA attack can be exponential or reverse exponential, and a special bend envelope can be used to create pitch sweeps upward or downward, a la Simmons' style.
-Samples can be played back forward or in reverse as well.
+VCA attack can be exponential or reverse exponential, and a special bend envelope can be used to create pitch sweeps upward or downward. à la Simmons' style.
+Samples can be played back forward or in reverse

 The 440's sequencer section is eight tracks, 32 channels of MIDI each.
 Up to 50,000 notes can be stored in sequencer RAM independent of sample RAM.
 There are 99 sequences, and sequence length can be 1-99 bars.
-There are 12 song locations with song length of one to 500 steps.
+There are 12 song locations with song length of one to 500

 The 440's sequence editing allows punch in/punch out recording and includes loop in record.
 Every type of MIDI data can be selectively erased.
-Data can be channelized to a new MIDI channel, and any or all tracks can be bounced to one track with MIDI channel separation maintained.
+Data can be channelized to a new MIDI channel, and any or all tracks can be bounced to one track with MIDI channel separation mainin several sizes systems interface port for future connection to computers, hard disks. and CD-ROM.